 A rattle snake hissed.
-The travelers all stopped moving and the natives stopped chanting.
+The travelers all stopped moving and the Hopi stopped chanting.

 The Lady scanned the path in front of her until she spotted the dust-colored snake, partially covered in the shadow cast by a wedge of sedimentary rock.
 It was not within striking distance.
 She was still, afraid more of her mount throwing her out of fear than the snake.

-Pachu’a very carefully moved behind the snake.
-From this position, he crawled toward it very slowly.
-When he was one step away, his hands darted out, the left grabbing the snake’s throat, the right its tail.
-He slowly stood up from a crouch, still holding the snake.
+Pachu’a carefully moved behind the snake.
+Once in position, he crawled toward it very slowly.
+When he was one arm’s length away, his hands darted out, the left grabbing the snake’s throat, the right its tail.
+He slowly stood up from his crouch, still holding the snake.
 His thigh muscles strained from the effort of rising slowly.
-The snake was three feet long.
+He turned to face his companions.

 Pachu’a showed the snake to each native in turn.
 Although their faces’ remained solemn the Lady sensed that Pachu’a was showing off.

 When Pachu’a had completed his circuit he gestured for the group to continue.
-Once they had disappeared around the first bend he returned the snake to the spot where he found it, found his mule (it had tried to hide itself in the scant shadow of a Yucca tree) and effortlessly rushed to catch up with the group.
+Once they had disappeared around the first bend he returned the snake to the spot where he found it, found his mule (it had tried to hide itself in the scant shadow of a Yucca tree) and relentlessly prodded his mule in an attempt to catch up with the group.